Brett practises in commercial law, and has particular expertise in property, and banking and finance law.

 Before coming to the Bar, Brett was Associate to the Honourable Justices Emerton and Macaulay of the Supreme Court of Victoria, a legal researcher to the Judges of the Supreme Court, and a lawyer at Maddocks.

-Brett's Supreme Court appearances include:
+Brett's Supreme Court matters include:

 - enforcement of mortgages and guarantees over land;